 Mental rehearsal works because your subconscious mind doesn’t know the difference between what’s real or imagined.
 Your memories are obviously real experiences, but you can create new associations or change existing ones by using the power of mental rehearsal and “reprogramming” your subconscious mind.

-When you have a positive association or memory with a situation, your subconscious mind will give you a “green light” (by sensing no threat) and little performance anxiety will arise.
+When you have a positive association or memory with a situation, your subconscious mind will give you a “green light” (by sensing no threat) to play fearless golf

 How To Practice Mental Rehearsal